-Not Satisfied - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
-Not Applicable - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
-Not Applicable - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.
+- (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
+Satisfied - The windows proposed to be replaced will be impact resistant. - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided.
+Satisfied - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

-Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
+(5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
 The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties.